facebook

 • Cost-effective compared to many alternative materials

 Galvanised roofing sheets are widely used in residential homes, warehouses, commercial buildings, and industrial facilities.
+For outdoor projects, read our guide on hot-dip galvanised steel for outdoor builds.

 2. Structural Construction